Jwilson1172/Graphs/projects/social/README.md

 Your client is also interested in how the performance will scale as more users join so she has asked you to implement a feature that creates large numbers of users to the network and assigns them a random distribution of friends.

+add __str__

 ## 1. Generating Users and Friendships

 It will be easier to build your extended social network if you have users to test it with. `populate_graph()` takes in a number of users to create and the average number of friends each user should have and creates them.

 ```
 >>> sg = SocialGraph()
 >>> sg.populate_graph(10, 2)  # Creates 10 users with an average of 2 friends each

+- using a bag of users use np.random.choose to select avg number of friends each user has.

 >>> print(sg.friendships)
 {1: {8, 10, 5}, 2: {10, 5, 7}, 3: {4}, 4: {9, 3}, 5: {8, 1, 2}, 6: {10}, 7: {2}, 8: {1, 5}, 9: {4}, 10: {1, 2, 6}}
 >>> sg = SocialGraph()